Adding Income and Other Inflows

-- In the category field, select Inflow: To be Budgeted.
+- In the category field, select Inflow: Ready to Assign.

-- In the inflow field, enter the amount of the income.
+- In the inflow field, enter the amount of income.

-Your money is now waiting in your To be Budgeted for you to give those dollars jobs!
+Your money is now waiting in Ready to Assign for you to give those dollars jobs!

 Looking for Income Categories?

-Income is typically categorized as Inflow: To be Budgeted.
-The amount in your To be Budgeted are the dollars in your accounts that don't have jobs in your budget yet.
-Income is categorized to Inflow: To be Budgeted so that you can give those dollars jobs with Rule 1.
+Income is typically categorized as Inflow: Ready to Assign.
+The amount in Ready to Assign is the dollars in your accounts that don't have jobs in your budget yet.
+Income is categorized to Inflow: Ready to Assign so that you can give those dollars jobs with Rule 1.

-If you would like to track income sources, use different Payees (they'll even be listed separately on your Income v Expense Report!).
+If you would like to track income sources, use different Payees while categorizing the inflows as Inflow: Ready to Assign (they'll even be listed separately on your Income v Expense Report!)

 More often than not, inflow transactions will flow through Inflow: Ready to Assign, but there are some exceptions.
 Some examples could be an inflow transaction from a refund you've received, or a reimbursement from a friend.
 With any of these transactions, you might be wondering—which category should I select?
 To quickly determine the answer, ask yourself the following: “Is this inflow offsetting an expense that’s already in YNAB?”

 If no, then consider this new income and categorize it to Inflow: Ready to Assign.